 It’s no secret that I have, perhaps, an unhealthy fascination with sparkling wines.
 My motto for years has been that Champagne and sparkling wine should not be reserved merely for special occasions.
-When living in Chicago, with quite the collection of wine in our “cellar”, we would often drink bubbles merely because it was a Tuesday night.
+When living in Chicago, with quite the collection of wine in our “cellar”, which included an amazing wine cooler in our den .
+We would often drink bubbles merely because it was a Tuesday night.
 I think everyone should do the same.

 What is Sparkling Wine?